DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

     const char *bootrom_name="SVI328  ROM";
     ```

-    NOTE: this is not needed if the ROM is defined in config.h
+    NOTE: Now this is not needed as the ROM name can be set in config.h, but the override method does still work.

     * If the core needs to load a VHD drive during bootup checkout the following code ([overrides.c](overrides.c)).